Colten-Willers/Store-APP/README.md

-This is my Store biult with Flask Python, HTML and CSS.
+This is my Store built with Flask Python, HTML and CSS.